-- A. The tenant selection criteria to be established and information to be considered shall be reasonably related to individual attributes and behavior of an applicant and shall not be related to those which may be imputed to a particular group or category of persons of which an applicant may be a member.
-18 This policy takes into account the importance of screening to public housing communities and program integrity, and the demand for assisted housing by families who adhere to lease responsibilities 19. - B. Applicant families will be evaluated to determine whether, based on their recent behavior. such behavior could reasonably be expected to result in compliance with the public housing lease.
+A. The tenant selection criteria to be established and information to be considered shall be reasonably related to individual attributes and behavior of an applicant and shall not be related to those which may be imputed to a particular group or category of persons of which an applicant may be a member.
+This policy takes into account the importance of screening to public housing communities and program integrity, and the demand for assisted housing by families who adhere to lease responsibilities.

+- B. Applicant families will be evaluated to determine whether, based on their recent behavior, such behavior could reasonably be expected to result in compliance with the public housing lease.
 LMHA will not deny admission to individuals because of one or more prior arrests (without any conviction) as prior arrests cannot satisfy the burden of showing such use is necessary to achieve a substantial, legitimate, nondiscriminatory interest.
-An arrest is not a reliable basis upon which to assess the potential risk to resident safety or property posted by a particular individual20.
+An arrest is not a reliable basis upon which to assess the potential risk to resident safety or property posted by a particular individual.
 LMHA will utilize a policy that accurately distinguishes between criminal conduct because of prior convictions that indicates a demonstrable risk to resident safety and/or property and criminal conduct that does not.
-While certain convictions and criminal actions require denial as per HUD regulation outlined in Section 8.3, LMHA will take into account the nature, severity, and recency of criminal conduct of an individual's conviction record21.
+While certain convictions and criminal actions require denial as per HUD regulation outlined in Section 8.3, LMHA will take into account the nature, severity, and recency of criminal conduct of an individual's conviction record.
 Individualized assessment of relevant mitigating information beyond that contained in an individual's criminal record is likely to have a less discriminatory effect.
-Relevant individualized evidence may include facts or circumstances surrounding the criminal conduct, the age of the individual at the time of the conduct, evidence that the individual has maintained a good tenant history before and/or after the conviction or conduct; and evidence of rehabilitation efforts.22 - C. In selection of families for admission to its public housing program, or to occupy a public housing development or unit, LMHA is responsible for screening family behavior and suitability for tenancy.
-LMHA adheres to HUD regulations and considers all relevant information, which may include, but is not limited to23: - 1.
-An applicant's past performance in meeting financial obligations, especially rent24; - a.
-LMHA, at its discretion, may deny Applicants who currently owe rent or other amounts to any housing authority in connection with the public housing or Housing Choice Voucher programs.25
+Relevant individualized evidence may include facts or circumstances surrounding the criminal conduct, the age of the individual at the time of the conduct, evidence that the individual has maintained a good tenant history before and/or after the conviction or conduct; and evidence of rehabilitation efforts. - C. In selection of families for admission to its public housing program, or to occupy a public housing development or unit, LMHA is responsible for screening family behavior and suitability for tenancy.
+LMHA adheres to HUD regulations and considers all relevant information, which may include, but is not limited to: - 1.
+An applicant's past performance in meeting financial obligations, especially rent; - a.
+LMHA, at its discretion, may deny Applicants who currently owe rent or other amounts to any housing authority in connection with the public housing or Housing Choice Voucher programs. - b.
+Any Tenant admitted to HUD-assisted housing through LMHA who owes past debts to a housing authority must enter into a repayment agreement (as outlined in section 19 of this document) or they will have their assistance terminated.